J-Feltens/rusty-ruling-pen/README.md

 # rusty-ruling-pen

+### A simple render engine written solely in rust.

 This is first and foremost a passion project.
 When I started out, my main goal was to learn Rust, and it still is.
 In an attempt to get a better grasp both of Rust and computer graphics, I